 Today India is all set to celebrate its 71st Republic day on 26th January.
 This event is marked by the president’s speech, power parade, and exhibition of military power, traditional performances, and performing some other activities in New Delhi.

 As mentioned above Republic day is celebrated as one of the national holidays in the country.
-It has a great significance as Jan 26, 1950.
+It has a great significance as of Jan 26, 1950.
 It was the day when the constitution of India came into effect and makes the country sovereign, secular, and democratic.
 The Republic day represents our constitution and we as Indians feel much pride to be born in India.

 Some Interesting Facts: